SebKuzminsky/tektronix-tds224-screenshot/README.md

 Connect the scope's RS-232 port to a computer (I use a USB-to-RS232 adapter).

-Set the DEV variable.
+Find its serial port device filename.

-Run this program, then hit the "HARDCOPY" button on the scope.
+Run this program with the serial port as the only argument, then hit the "HARDCOPY" button on the scope.

 It takes about 2-3 minutes to save a screenshot.